Maureen-osaghae/My-AWS-Learning-Journey/Implementing CloudFront for Caching and Application Security .md

 <h2>Conclusion</h2>
 The site will load faster, because CloudFront uses edge locations and can cache web content.
 By using AWS WAF features, I updated the site so that it is only available on the café office network during this development.
 I learned to modify how long website files are cached.
 Finally, I used the CloudFront Functions feature to rotate which dessert is highlighted on the website.
 Not bad for a day's work!
 Thanks to AWS re/Start Post Graduate training.

+© 2025 Amazon Web Services, Inc. and its affiliates.
+All rights reserved.
+This work may not be reproduced or redistributed, in whole or in part, without prior written permission from Amazon Web Services, Inc. Commercial copying, lending, or selling is prohibited.